chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-15-dependency-inversion.md

 - Audit constructors and replace any direct concrete dependencies with interfaces.
 - Update `Program.cs` DI registrations accordingly.

+Note (optional):

+- If you prefer all cross-cutting collaborators to be interface-backed, consider adding a small task to create `ITaskBusinessRules` (see Week 11).
+Creating `ITaskBusinessRules` lets business-rule logic be injected via an interface (like other infra abstractions) and simplifies mocking in tests.
+Files to modify would be `TaskFlowAPI/Services/Tasks/Rules/ITaskBusinessRules.cs` and making `TaskBusinessRules` implement it; update `Program.cs` to register the interface.

 ## 4. Files to Modify

 - New: `TaskFlowAPI/Infrastructure/Time/ISystemClock.cs`, `UtcSystemClock.cs`